Skip to main content

 From Data Access to Better Decisions

-Interoperability is not just about moving data from one place to another, it is about making sure that the movement of data leads to better decisions, clearer experiences, and more confidence for the people involved.
+Interoperability is about making sure data movement leads to better decisions, clearer experiences, and more confidence for the people involved.

 We see that as a useful test for any smart data model that aims to succeed beyond a pilot.